taarkov/Abra-A5-V15.6-Catalina-EFI/README.md

 https://github.com/corpnewt/ProperTree

 **Warning:**
 I've seen 99 celcius with Intel Power Gadget and other programs.
 Single Core reaches 4.9GHz and AVG 3~4 GHz.
 So, yeah, 10750H runs so hot on macOS!
+But, you can try turning off Turbo Boost on BIOS if you can, it would run a lot cold.